Table of Contents

 | Seller in Bengaluru & Buyer in Delhi Value of goods = ₹50,000 IGST @ 18% IGST = ₹9,000 Invoice total = ₹59,000 Tax flow: ₹9,000 is collected by the Central Government, and the destination state (Delhi) receives its share (₹4,500). | Same goods sold within Karnataka CGST @ 9% + SGST @ 9% CGST = ₹4,500 + SGST = ₹4,500 = ₹9,000 total Total tax burden is identical to IGST (₹9,000), but the collection and distribution mechanism differs. | Assessable Value (AV) = ₹1,00,000 Basic Customs Duty (BCD) @ 10% = ₹10,000 Education Cess @ 3% on BCD = ₹300 IGST Base = ₹1,10,300 IGST @ 18% = ₹19,854 IGST is calculated on a value that includes customs duties, increasing the effective tax base for imports. |

-Input Tax Credit Under the IGST Rules
+How Does Input Tax Credit Work Under IGST?

 Input Tax Credit (ITC) offers businesses an easy way out and saves on taxes as they can offset the amount of tax paid on purchasing goods or services.
 ITC eliminates tax on tax or the cascading of taxes reducing a business owner’s overall liability under GST.